xianniu-plus/xianniu-plus/.github/CONTRIBUTING.en-US.md

-# Element Plus Contributing Guide
+# Xianniu Plus Contributing Guide

 Hi!
-Thank you for choosing Element Plus.
+Thank you for choosing Xianniu Plus.

-Element Plus is a Vue 3 based component library for developers, designers and product managers.
+Xianniu Plus is a Vue 3 based component library for developers, designers and product managers.

-We are excited that you are interested in contributing to Element Plus.
+We are excited that you are interested in contributing to Xianniu Plus.
 Before submitting your contribution though, please make sure to take a moment and read through the following guidelines.

 ## Issue Guidelines

 - Issues are exclusively for bug reports, feature requests and design-related topics.
 Other questions may be closed directly.
-If any questions come up when you are using Element Plus, please hit [Discord](https://discord.com/invite/gXK9XNzW3X) for help.
+If any questions come up when you are using Xianniu Plus, please hit [Discord](https://discord.com/invite/gXK9XNzW3X) for help.

 - Before submitting an issue, please check if similar problems have already been issued.

-- Please specify which version of `Element Plus` and `Vue` you are using, and provide OS and browser information.
-[Playground](https://element-plus.run/) is recommended to build a live demo so that your issue can be reproduced clearly.
+- Please specify which version of `Xianniu Plus` and `Vue` you are using, and provide OS and browser information.
+[Playground](https://xianniu-plus.run/) is recommended to build a live demo so that your issue can be reproduced clearly.

 ## Pull Request Guidelines